 Below is a summary of services provided for both Massage Therapy and Physical Therapy.
 Please see price list for detailed pricing information.

 A full-body treatment comprised of slower, broader, classic Swedish strokes aimed to promote relaxation, ease muscle tension, improve flexibility, increase blood circulation and alleviate stress.
 Firm but gentle pressure combined with therapeutic stretching is used to allow you to slip into a calm state of relaxation.
-Traditional relaxation massage is most appropriate for those preparing for or recovering from an athletic event (ie marathon, CrossFit or power lifting competition).
+Traditional relaxation massage is most appropriate for those preparing for or recovering from an athletic event (ie marathon, obstacle course race or power lifting competition).
 Typically a full body treatment with one or two focus areas.

-The female body undergoes several changes throughout the course of pregnancy.
+The human body undergoes several changes throughout the course of pregnancy.
 Massage can be an instrumental ingredient in making that amazing transition much more comfortable.
 A combination of gentle and deep strokes are utilized to ease tension and discomfort in the low back, to reduce water retention in the distal extremities, and to increase circulation.
 Typically a full-body treatment with focus on problem areas in relation to pregnancy and specific to the individual.

 Consists of obtaining a detailed history of your pain symptoms and movement dysfunctions, followed by a thorough examination of functional movement patterns, posture, range of motion, muscle length, static and dynamic strength, joint mobility, and motor control.
-Special tests will also be utilized to aid in obtaining an accurate diagnosis.
+Special tests may also be utilized to aid in obtaining an accurate diagnosis.
 An individualized plan of care tailored towards your specific needs will be provided based on the results of the examination.

 A 60 or 90-minute hands-on treatment session that typically includes a combination of soft tissue mobilization, joint mobilization and manual stretching followed by performance of corrective exercises prescribed to treat your specific diagnosis and pain symptoms.
 Although every patient and diagnosis is different, the main goal of each visit is typically to progress your tolerance to and independence with pain-free functional mobility.